Valirov/First_Webpage_GameHub/README.md

 Deliver a responsive version of the homepage based on my design from Design 1.

 COMMENT:
-This will only be used for learning purposes to becoming a better front-end developer.
+This will only be used for learning purposes in my study to become a better front-end developer.